Articles | Volume 5, issue 1

 Short summary

-(U-Th)/He dating relies on proper characterization of apatite crystal dimensions so that eU concentrations and dates can be calculated accurately and precisely, but there is systematic error and uncertainty on geometric measurements.
-By comparing 2D microscopy to “true” 3D measurements, we present a simple solution to correcting the error and quantifying the geometric uncertainty on eU and dates.
-Including this geometric correction and uncertainty matters for data evaluation and interpretation.
+(U–Th) / He dating relies on proper characterization of apatite crystal dimensions so that eU concentrations and dates can be calculated accurately and precisely, but there is systematic error and uncertainty in geometric measurements.
+By comparing 2D microscopy to

 Alison R. Duvall, Sarah A. Harbert, Phaedra Upton, Gregory E. Tucker, Rebecca M. Flowers, and Camille Collett